Earl Spencer (1800 ship): Career

 On 23 June the Spanish brig Maria del Mont Camille came into Plymouth, a prize to Earl Spencer.
 Maria del Mont Camille had been sailing from Guyon to Corunna with a cargo of coals and iron when she was captured.
 Reportedly, Earl Spencer had taken three other vessels that were expected to arrive within hours.
-Two were carrying naval stores and one was carrying wheat.b Earl Spencer had fallen in with a fleet of 80 merchantmen from San Sebastian, escorted by frigates.
+Two were carrying naval stores and one was carrying wheat.
+Earl Spencer had fallen in with a fleet of 80 merchantmen from San Sebastian, escorted by frigates.
 The night was dark and Earl Spencer succeeded in cutting out the four prizes.